SunghoCha/erd_practice/README.md

 # erd_practice

-This is an auto push repository for ERD, RM, PM practice created with drawio.
+This is an repository for ERD, RM, PM practice created with drawio.